zmokokokok/EddyData/README.md

 ### Others

- Please refer to the citations in this paper for SCSE-Eddy dataset.
+ Please refer to the citations in this paper(access address: https://doi.org/10.1109/TGRS.2020.3032523 or https://ieeexplore.ieee.org/document/9247537) for SCSE-Eddy dataset.
  We will continuously update for researchers.